CMagnac/CMagnac-first-blog/_posts/2022-10-16-scrap-and-load-1.md

     $ virtualenv -p /usr/bin/python3 venv   # Create the environment, with the Python 3.x interpreter
     $ source venv/bin/activate              # Active the environment

-### Install the libraries
+### 1.2 Install the libraries

-Requests : *Requests is a simple, yet elegant, HTTP library.*
+**Requests**: *Requests is a simple, yet elegant, HTTP library.*

-More informations on requests [here](https://pypi.org/project/requests/).
+If you want more informations on requests, click here: [requests at pypi](https://pypi.org/project/requests/).

-Beautifulsoup4 : *Beautiful Soup is a library that makes it easy to scrape information from web pages.*
+**Beautifulsoup4**: *Beautiful Soup is a library that makes it easy to scrape information from web pages.*

-More informations on beautifulsoup [here](https://pypi.org/project/beautifulsoup4/).
+If you want more informations on beautifulsoup, click here: [beautifulsoup at pypi](https://pypi.org/project/beautifulsoup4/).

 A good practice is to create a requirements.txt which contains the packages.